anewstead/anewstead.react/README-DEV.md

 Side note.
 In a nextJs app we use the same pages/page folder split to separate concerns,
-'pages' files define routes, handle SSR realted code only, instanciate namesake layout from 'page' passing through SSR data.
+'pages' files define routes, handle SSR related code only, instantiate namesake layout from 'page' passing through SSR data.
-E.G. src/pages/about (gets SSR data) > instanciates src/page/about (layout)
+E.G. src/pages/about (gets SSR data) > instantiates src/page/about (layout)

 ## IDE/Editor

 - VSCode was used to create so is preferd.
 - Important; see /.vscode/README.md

-## npm/packages

-- Dependencies: production code
-- DevDependencies: dev environment e.g. compiler, linting

 ## git: